HomeLatest NewsGovTechFormer President Pranab Mukherjee launches Neta app for voters to rate politicians

 “I congratulate the team behind Neta, that their app has done so well to educate the voters, track performance via transparent ratings and help parties select candidates with a good track record.
 To me, this platform is nothing short of groundbreaking and it will take our democracy a notch higher,” said Mukherjee.

-Arvind Kejriwal, Chief Minister of Delhi said, “In a democracy like ours there are so many people are not able to meet their representatives due to the size and scale involved.
+Arvind Kejriwal, Chief Minister of Delhi said, “In a democracy like ours there are so many people who are not able to meet their representatives due to the size and scale involved.
 In such an atmosphere, Neta app will be able to offer voter feedback to representatives on their performance.
 It will also help parties gauge the performance of their leaders and help them decide which candidates to offer tickets to.”

 Over 1.5 crore verified voters have already rated or reviewed their local leaders across all 543 parliamentary constituencies and 4120 assembly constituencies in the country on the app, within eight months.
-The app is available on Android, and web in 16 languages keeping in mind the diverse user profile.
-In order to ensure participation across demographics, including the rural heartlands, Neta app uses multiple mediums like the app, IVR calls, SMS and even offline activations with the help of Aashawadi and Aanganwadi workers, to gather data on the evolving political inclinations.
+The app is available on Android, iOS and web in 16 languages keeping in mind the diverse user profile.
+In order to ensure participation across demographics, including the rural heartlands, Neta app uses multiple mediums like the app, IVR calls, and even offline activations with the help of Aashawadi and Aanganwadi workers, to gather data on the evolving political inclinations.

 Advertisement